-This is the name of your app, such as "Personal Chef."
-Users combine this with trigger phrases to explicitly invoke apps by name, such as: "Ok Google, let me talk to Personal Chef."
-This type of basic explicit invocation is called app invocation.
+This is the name of your Action, such as "Personal Chef."
+Users combine this with trigger phrases to explicitly invoke Actions by name, such as: "Ok Google, let me talk to Personal Chef."

-Action invocation phrases are a valuable mechanism to increase the discoverability of your app, and provide a way for users to deep link into your app by providing an action to perform.
-These phrases illustrate various ways users might request your app's features, so the Google Assistant can better understand your app's capabilities and match your app's actions with user requests.
+Invocation phrases are a valuable mechanism to increase the discoverability of your Action, and provide a way for users to deep link into your conversation by providing a specific task to accomplish.
+These phrases illustrate various ways users might request your Action's features, so the Google Assistant can better understand your Actions's capabilities and match them with user requests.

 - "find me recipes"